MinionZ-UOM/ResQconnect/README.md

      3. Monitors overall health of Celery workers and triggers AgentOps to restart any failed or stalled processes automatically.
    - **Output:** Ensures end-to-end coordination, client notifications, and continuous observability.

-All AI suggestions—whether a “new disaster” recommendation, task creation, or resource allocation—enter a human-in-the-loop approval step via the Admin Interface before being finalized in Firestore.
+All AI suggestions whether a “new disaster” recommendation, task creation, or resource allocation, enter a human-in-the-loop approval step via the Admin Interface before being finalized in Firestore.
 Guardrail filters run across every agent to check for disallowed content (ethics, domain relevance), ensuring safe, reliable operations.

 ## Assumptions Made